This post was most recently updated on May 3rd, 2018

 It may be necessary for your company to take a few extra steps when processing customer data under the new GDPR.
 The idea is that, in addition to providing an enhanced customer experience through data analytics, you must also protect customer data within your company.

 Now, instead of marking information as “unusable” within your CRM, that information will need to be deleted entirely.
+Read our helpful GDPR guide for CRM to get up to speed.
 Additionally, regulations will require that you have a legal standing for why you have certain customer data, and how you obtained it.
 This will deter companies from collecting more information than is absolutely necessary.
 To perform these process properly, update your CRM to implement these mechanisms automatically, leaving no grey areas when it comes to the protection of your customer data.

 Step 4: Get rid of any processes that lack customer consent